 Storing your food

 Keeping your food in a shared kitchen can have it’s drawbacks.
 Shared fridges and other equipment can be a pain if one of your sharers is apt to “borrow” food.
 Using a permanent marker to label your food is a good plan, if only to stop someone from mixing up with what’s actually their’s and yours.
-A really good item to have is a potato bag which extends the time you can keep veg in the fridge.
+A really good item to have is a vegetable bag which extends the time you can keep veg in the fridge.
 Stops potatoes from sprouting and softening.
 You can always have a baked potato available, anytime of the day or night!
 Pop a potato into the microwave for 10 minutes or so on high (15 minutes if it’s large), carefully remove from the microwave and add your fillings.
 An cheap instant meal if ever there was one!

 A good tip when you’re buying fresh food as an individual is to split the items and freeze individually.
 This may seem a bit of fuss, however, when you’ve thrown out chicken pieces that are inedible, or bread that’s gone mouldy you’ll be pleased to have saved your money.
 Equally you’ll be glad to have food available for those “all nighters”.
 Sliced loaves are great as you freeze them as they are and with a bit of a tap break slices off, so you can have what you need as you go.
 If you do this and have a decent store of rice, pasta etc you’ll always have something in the kitchen to eat when it’s throwing it down with rain outside and you don’t want to go out.
 Enjoying food made by yourself means you can also enjoy takeouts with the others and not worry so much about a dwindling bank balance!